cbcrg/tcoffee/docs/tcoffee_installation.rst

 Note that since version 7.56, T-Coffee uses on-demand installation and install the third party packages it needs.
 This only works for packages not requiring specific licenses and that can be installed by the regular installer.
 Please let us know if you would like another third party package to be included.

-Whenever on demand installation or automated installation fails because of unforeseen system specificities, users should install the third party package manually.
-This documentation gives some tips we have found useful, but users are encouraged to check the original documentation.
+Whenever on-demand installation or automated installation fails because of unforeseen system specificities, users should install the third party package manually.
+This documentation gives some tips we have found useful, but users are encouraged to send their feedbacks and share their experiences in order to improve this documentation.

 Standard installation of T-Coffee